 The failure of San Diego to implement basic solutions in the face of a growing homelessness and housing crisis is one example of why the City Council needs a public interest attorney on it.
 Without having the right information and knowing the right questions to ask, solutions will always be elusive.

-I have won many court cases to protect the environment, and on the City Council I will stand up to lobbyists, developers, SDGE and other special interests that are funding my opponents.
-My priorities will include the following:
+I have won many court cases to protect the environment, and I will always stand up to lobbyists, developers, SDGE and other special interests.
+My priorities include the following:

 - Implement Community Choice Energy instead of SDGE power, put solar panels on every city-owned building and parking structure, and make rooftop solar accessible to all residents